-Conditional expressions are used by the [[ compound command and the test and [ builtin commands to test file attributes and perform string and arithmetic comparisons.
+Conditional expressions are used by the [[compound command and the test and [builtin commands to test file attributes and perform string and arithmetic comparisons.
+The test abd [commands determine their behavior based on the number of arguments; see the descriptions of those commands for any other command-specific actions.

 Expressions are formed from the following unary or binary primaries.
 Bash handles several filenames specially when they are used in expressions.
 If the operating system on which bash is running provides these special files, bash will use them; otherwise it will emulate them internally with this behavior: If any file argument to one of the primaries is of the form /dev/fd/n, then file descriptor n is checked.
-If the file argument to one of the primaries is one of /dev/stdin, /dev/stdout, or /dev/stdout, file descriptor 0, 1, or 2, respectively, is checked.
+If the file argument to one of the primaries is one of /dev/stdin, /dev/stdout, or /dev/stderr, file descriptor 0, 1, or 2, respectively, is checked.